Frequently Asked

 You can read more about this in the SpaceTEE paper.

-While ARM and RISC-V differ in their architectural approaches to security, it could be feasible.
+While ARM and RISC-V differ in their architectural approaches to security, this could be feasible.
 For now, we are conducting experiments using the ARM v8 hardware already deployed in orbit.
 However, any switch would require extensive testing to ensure reliability and justify the transition.

 Kessler Syndrome is a theoretical cascade effect where space debris in low Earth orbit (LEO) creates a self-sustaining cycle of collisions.
 Named after NASA scientist Donald J. Kessler who proposed it in 1978, this phenomenon has become increasingly relevant to our modern space activities.